-1. Try and Get to Bed 'Early'
+1. Get To Sleep 'Early'

-2. Caffeine Control – Friend or Foe?
+2. Caffeine Control – Sleep Friend Or Foe?

 Caffeine is the secret fuel behind many mums – and it does have its perks, such as boosting energy in the morning, giving us a little me time and even offering health benefits due to its antioxidants.
-However, caffeine can also has a negative side, including insomnia, stress and anxiety.
-Caffeine affects us for around five hours but varies between individuals, so be aware of this and try not to consume caffeinated products much later than mid-afternoon.
-Switching to guarana (included in Neubria Drift
+However, caffeine can also has a negative side, including stress and anxiety – the complete opposite of an insomnia cure – creating a vicious cycle of erratic energy spikes.

-) is a worthwhile alternative, as well as compounds such as l-theanine that offset caffeine’s stimulating effects.
+) is a worthwhile alternative, as well as compounds such as L-theanine that offset caffeine’s stimulating effects.
 Other interesting options include getting creative with teas – try ginger, lemon and Manuka honey.

-3. Exercise at the Right Time
+3. Exercise At The Right Time

 Physical exercise is important for health and sleep, with the typical recommendation being 20-30 minutes exercise a day, but not less than 5-6 hours before going to bed.
-This is because one metabolic trigger that helps prepare the body for sleep is a slight lowering of body temperature and since exercise elevates temperature, it causes a disruption of this natural signalling of preparedness for sleep.
+This is because one metabolic trigger that helps naturally aid sleep is a slight lowering of body temperature, and since exercise elevates temperature, it causes a disruption of this natural signalling of preparedness for sleep.

-The wonder of the modern world – laptops, iPhone's, Facebook, Netflix, messaging, bright lights... but unfortunately an overload of blue light exposure, which is known to stop the release of the sleep hormone, melatonin.
-That's a recipe for bad sleep!
+The wonder of the modern world: laptops, iPhones, Facebook, Netflix, WhatsApp and more.
+But unfortunately an overload of blue-light exposure is known to stop the release of the sleep hormone, melatonin.
+That's a recipe for bad sleep.
 The biggest culprit are tablet devices, which emit shorter wavelength radiation and are held closer to the eyes.
 However, larger screens, computer monitors and televisions also contribute to the problem.

 5. Make Your Bedroom a Sleep Sanctuary

-6. Night-time Protein Cocoa
+6. Night-Time Protein Cocoa

-7. Take Control of Stress – Easier Said than Done?
+7. Take Control Of Stress – Easier Said Than Done?

 Stress is the biggest killer of most things – sex, wellbeing, and most definitely – sleep.
 The reality is, you probably already know this, and simply saying 'Reduce you stress' might just make it even worse.
-If only it was that easy!
+If only it was that easy.
 The best option is to acknowledge your stress, and then try and make small lifestyle changes that make you feel better.